mlhartme/stool/main/documentation.md

 When invoked with one or more assignments, the respective properties are changed.

-Property values may contain {} to refer to the previous value.
+Property values may contain `{}` to refer to the previous value.
 You can use this, e.g., to append to a property:
-`stool config "tomcat.opts={} -Dfoo=bar"`.
+`stool config "comment={} append this"`.

 If you want to set a property to a value with spaces, you have to use quotes around the key-value pair.
 Otherwise, the Stool does not see what belongs to your value.

-If you change a property, you have to get the necessary re-builds or re-starts to make the changes effective.
+If you change a property, you have to run the necessary re-builds or re-starts to make the changes effective.
 E.g. if you change `memory`, you have to run `stool restart` to make the change effective.

 Properties have a type: boolean, number, date, string, list of strings, or map of strings to strings.